backend-development/backend-development-textbook/source/advanced_testing.md

 with ruby on rails projects.
 According to [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/testing_frameworks) it is used more often than the (built in) Minitest.

-Rspec replaces minitest in all aspces rails, including in scaffolds.
+Rspec replaces minitest in all aspects of rails, including in scaffolds.

 The first things you hav to know to get started: